AngleProtocol/angle-docs/README.md

 Angle is an open protocol on which anyone can permissionlessly build or suggest improvements.
 The protocol relies on an open-source codebase available [on Github](https://github.com/AngleProtocol).

-There is a technical doc for developers and users to understand how Angle protocol works under the hood and how to build on top of it.
+There is a technical doc for developers and advanced users to understand how Angle protocol works under the hood and how to build on top of it.

 {% hint style="info" %}
 The protocol's smart contracts have undergone several audits by Chainsecurity and Sigma Prime.
 You can find the different audit reports [here](resources/audits/README.md).